Compost tea aerator

 I was looking online for ways to improve the effectiveness of aerobic composting when I found a lot of information about using air to activate compost is solution.
 In other words, pumping air through compost tea.
 There are so many videos on YouTube that I can’t credit them all.
 Suffice to say, it’s not an original invention of mine.

 The theory is that all the extra oxygen gives the bacteria and chemical reactions a kick and makes them more effective.
 I decided to give it a go.
 Here is the build that I chose to do.
+You can get by with a bucket and an airstone attached to an aquarium pump but I wanted to make something a bit more robust and permanent.

 Components & building the aerator